-• Intense exercise may cause your Sensor to loosen due to sweat or movement of the Sensor.
+Intense exercise may cause your Sensor to loosen due to sweat or movement of the Sensor.
 If the Sensor is becoming loose or if the Sensor tip is coming out of your skin, you may get no readings or unreliable low readings.
 Remove and replace your Sensor if it starts to loosen and follow the instructions to select an appropriate application site.
 Do not attempt to reinsert the Sensor.
-Contact Customer Service if your Sensor becomes loose or falls off before the end of the wear period.
-Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Standard Time.
+Contact Customer Service if your Sensor becomes loose or falls off before the end of the wear duration.
+Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays.
+IMPORTANT: Before using your Sensor Pack and Sensor Applicator, make sure you have an alcohol wipe (70% isopropyl alcohol) on hand to prepare the application site.
+This is not included in the Sensor Kit.